pytorch/torchchat/README.md

 Quantization is the process of converting a model into a more memory-efficient representation.
 Quantization is particularly important for accelerators -- to take advantage of the available memory bandwidth, and fit in the often limited high-speed memory in accelerators – and mobile devices – to fit in the typically very limited memory of mobile devices.

-Depending on the model and the target device, different quantization recipes may be applied.
-Torchchat contains two example configurations to optimize performance for GPU-based systems `config/data/qconfig_gpu.json`, and mobile systems `config/data/qconfig_mobile.json`.
+Depending on the model and the target device, different quantization recipes may be applied. torchchat contains two example configurations to optimize performance for GPU-based systems `config/data/qconfig_gpu.json`, and mobile systems `config/data/qconfig_mobile.json`.
 The GPU configuration is targeted towards optimizing for memory bandwidth which is a scarce resource in powerful GPUs (and to a less degree, memory footprint to fit large models into a device's memory).
 The mobile configuration is targeted towards optimizing for memory fotoprint because in many devices, a single application is limited to as little as GB or less of memory.

 You can use the quantization recipes in conjunction with any of the `chat`, `generate` and `browser` commands to test their impact and accelerate model execution.
 You will apply these recipes to the `export` comamnds below, to optimize the exported models.
 For example:
 ```